fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADPolicy.md

 ```

 ### -Definition
-The array of strinfied JSON that contains all the rules of the policy, e.g.
+Specifies an array of JSON that contains all the rules of the policy, for example:
--Definition @("{"TokenLifetimePolicy":{"Version":1,"MaxInactiveTime":"20:00:00"}}")
+*-Definition @("{"TokenLifetimePolicy":{"Version":1,"MaxInactiveTime":"20:00:00"}}")*

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]